Check out all that will happen in tonight's episode of TOP TV shows

 Ghum Hai Kisikey Pyaar Meiin

-Samrat's entry in the show brought new twists.
-Virat has asked Pakhi to forget him and give her relationship with Samrat another chance.
-However, Pakhi decides to make Virat jealous.
-Sayi had seen Virat and Pakhi together and feels they still love each other.
-Virat's transfer has also become a problem but Sayi stops his transfer some how.
+Recently, we saw Virat's transfer has also become a problem but Sayi stops his transfer some how.
 Later Shivani questions her why did she stop his transfer if she doesn't love him.
 Virat hears this and will be shocked.
-In the coming episodes, we will see Sayi will realise her love and they both will confess their love for each other.
+In the upcoming episodes, we will see Virat getting angry on Sayi and asking her the reason for stopping his transfer.
+However, she will not answer.
+Virat will go on insulting and hurting her leaving her heartbroken.

 Imlie

 The Tripathi family celebrating Janmashtami with kids, wherein Aditya and Imlie have planned to put up a skit.
 However, Malini will take to the stage to dance with Aditya, but the end result will be that Aditya will dance with Imlie too.
-In the coming episode, Aditya will be upset with Imlie’s constant bickering about Malini.
-To put an end to Imlie’s suspicions, Aditya will take a decision.
-He will talk to Malini and will tell her that everyone including Imlie needs to know that theirs is a pure friendship level rapport, and that can be possible only when they complete their divorce proceedings.
-Aditya will tell Malini that he will hasten the process of divorce so that he can marry Imlie and end all other suspicions.
-This will put Malini in a state of bother, as she has already dismissed the divorce petition from her side and has closed the topic.
+The coming episode will see Malini taking the upper hand when she will succeed in spiking the drink of all in the Tripathi house.
+Everyone will be behaving crazy in their inebriated state.
+Malini will claim her victory before one and all and will tell them that she is still the legally wed wife of Aditya and that he will always be hers.
+However, none in the family will be in a state to hear all that Malini will say.
+In the room, Malini will take the next step of giving Aditya (Gashmeer Mahajani) the spiked drink.
+Imlie will try to stop Aditya from drinking it, but all her efforts will be in vain.

 Kundali Bhagya

 We saw that Karan and Preeta become the parents of the little girl Pihu as they adopt her officially by signing on the adoption papers.
 Pihu brings happiness back in Karan and Preeta’s lives.
-Later, Karan, Preeta, and Luthra family celebrate as they welcome a new member.
-During the Janmashtami celebration, Karan and Preeta also have a dance performance with their daughter.
-They shower all love on her with hugs and kisses.
-Now, in the coming episode, Karan and Preeta wake up in the morning and fail to find Pihu around them.
-Soon, they search for Pihu in the house.
-Later, the entire family starts looking for Pihu and gets worried.
+In the upcoming episodes,we will see Sonakshi returns to Luthra house and looks around for Pihu.
+The Luthra family gets angry at Sonakshi.
+She tells everyone that her daughter is alive and her name is Pihu.
+This revelation shocks Preeta, Karan, and the entire family.

 Stay tuned to BollywoodLife for the latest scoops and updates from Bollywood, Hollywood, South, TV and Web-Series.